How Do I?

 If it isn't, please feel free to contact us at the Maine State Lottery office 1(800) 452-8777.

-What happens if a Megabucks or Powerball winner dies before collecting all the annual payments due ?
+What happens if a jackpot winner dies before collecting all the annual payments due?

 The remaining annual payments will be made to the estate of the deceased.